-- Unexpected spike in the volume of events
+- An unexpected spike in the volume of events

-- High volume of non-unique events to unique clicks
+- The high volume of non-unique events to unique clicks

 - Many clicks from countries not included in the target

-- High volume of traffic from few IPs
+- The high volume of traffic from few IPs

 Click fraud protection

 starts with identifying the problem (science) and then using the data provided to identify the cause (art).
-With ClickMeter users have the data to identify the problem with their in dashboard reporting and the tools to identify the cause.
-With our TOP reporting feature on link by link basis and the capability to download data to a CSV.
-Excel file users can machine their click by click data to identify sources of the fraudulent traffic.
+With ClickMeter users have the data to identify the problem with their dashboard reporting and the tools to identify the cause.
+With our TOP reporting feature on link-by-link basis and the capability to download data to a CSV.
+Excel file users can machine their click-by-click data to identify sources of fraudulent traffic.

 When reviewing your dashboard and you notice an unexpected spike in total events it should raise some questions.
 Why was there a spike in traffic?
 What caused this spike in traffic?
 Where is this traffic originating from and is this quality traffic?